ar-arkhipov/yo-lib/source/README.md

 cd yo-lib/source
 ```

+**IMPORTANT NOTE**: **There is no sense in installing and using library with name 'yo-lib' in your angular 5 project, because it
+will bring just a bundled package with two test/demo components.
+You may do that for testing
+purposes if you want (examples provided in the 'using in project' section).
+So I recommend to rename library and reset version in `package.json` just after you have cloned this repository**

-Now you are in the library source directory, which actually is a simple but a bit tricky Angular app.
+Ok, now you are in the library source directory, which actually is a simple but a bit tricky Angular app.

 ```
 npm install
 ```

-### Get in touch with existing components (aka preview mode)
+### Get in touch with existing components (aka preview/development mode)

 Make sure that you are in the `source` folder.
 Simply serve the preview app.